-As we are currently delivering vehicles in Europe and Asia, we are subject to laws and regulations applicable to the import, sale and service of automobiles in those regions.
-For example, we are required to meet vehicle-specific safety standards that are often materially different from U.S. requirements, thus resulting in additional investment into the vehicles and systems to ensure regulatory compliance.
-Unlike in the U.S. where we self-certify our vehicles' compliance with standards, we must obtain advanced approval from regulatory agencies regarding the proper certification or homologation of our vehicles to enter into these markets.
-This process necessitates that foreign regulatory officials review and certify our vehicles prior to market entry.
-In addition, we must comply with regulations applicable to vehicles after they enter the market, including foreign reporting requirements and recall management systems.
+Motor vehicles are subject to substantial regulation under international, federal, state, and local laws.
+We incur significant costs in complying with these regulations, and may be required to incur additional costs to comply with any changes to such regulations.
+We are subject to laws and regulations applicable to the import, sale and service of automobiles internationally.
+For example, in countries outside of the United States, we are required to meet vehicle-specific safety standards that are often materially different from U.S. requirements, thus resulting in additional investment into the vehicles and systems to ensure regulatory compliance in those countries.
+This process may include official review and certification of our vehicles by foreign regulatory agencies prior to market entry, as well as compliance with foreign reporting and recall management systems requirements.